 In your work search, be sure you take advantage of job search engines, job search websites, employer websites and directories.
-For more information about using these resources, follow the guidelines below or check out Using the Internet for Work Search: Getting Started.
+For more information about using these resources, follow the guidelines below.

 Use job search engines to look for jobs and employers

 Job search engines search only for jobs, so they can be more effective for work search than general search engines.

 First, set up a search for a particular type of job (for example, journeyperson ironworker or occupational health and safety trainer) in a particular location.
 There may be other options to help you fine tune your search.
 Then, the job search engine scans employer websites, job search websites, professional and other association websites, and so on to find jobs matching your criteria.

 The search results show you job postings that link directly to employer or recruiter websites, where you can apply for positions that interest you.
 You can also explore these websites for other potential work opportunities.